AKVIS Refocus AI can work independently as a standalone program or as a plugin to a photo editor.

 Additionally, you can move the image in the main window with the scroll bars or by holding down the space bar, then holding down the left mouse button while moving the mouse.
 The mouse's scroll wheel can move the image up and down, and holding Ctrl on Windows, ⌘ on Mac – while using the scroll wheel will move the image left and right.
 Holding Alt on Windows, Option on Mac will scale the image.
 Right-click on the scroll bar to activate the quick navigation menu.

-Use the slider or the buttons and to scale the image in the window.
-When you click on the button or move the slider to the right, the image scale increases.
-When you click on the button or move the slider to the left, the image scale reduces.
+Use the slider to scale the image in the window.
+When moving the slider to the right, the image scale increases; when moving it to the left, the image scale reduces.

 You can also change the image scale by entering a new coefficient into the scale field.
 Frequently used scale coefficients can be found in a drop-down menu.